Family Adventures in Bologna: A Comprehensive Guide to Kid-Friendly Activities

 Trains from Modena to Bologna run late into the evening, giving you plenty of flexibility.
 After a full day of gourmet experiences and cultural immersion, you’ll return to Bologna enriched, satisfied, and perhaps carrying a few edible souvenirs.

-Why Modena is the Ideal Day Trip
+Why Modena Is the Ideal Day Trip from Bologna

 Modena offers an authentic slice of Emilia-Romagna life—less crowded than Bologna but just as rich in history and flavor.
 Whether you’re a food lover, culture seeker, or simply want a change of pace, a day in Modena will leave a lasting impression.